What to Pack for Emergencies (The Ultimate Go Bag Checklist)

 Water Bowls — I bought these collapsible water bowls after I realized I didn’t have anything for my cats to drink out of.
 That would be a problem since one of my cats has hyperthyroidism and drinks a lot of water.

 Litter and Litter Box — While packing up my car, I remembered what goes in must come out.
-Luckily I had a spare litter box and a 40 pound bag of unopened litter.
+Luckily I had a spare litter box and 40 pound bag of cat litter.
 Once the fires settled down, I ordered smaller bags that I plan to keep with my Go Bag.
 I’ve also used this kind of litter box, which doesn’t require liners and is super easy to clean.

 Misc Items